Racer159/jackal/src/test/packages/28-helm-no-wait/README.md

 # Helm No Wait

-This example shows how you can specify for zarf to not wait for resources to report ready within a component's `manifests`.
+This example shows how you can specify for jackal to not wait for resources to report ready within a component's `manifests`.
 This is also applicable to `charts`.